College Links

 Research Topics and Techniques

-Ice Crystal Microphotography: An Olympus stereomicroscope, digital photography, and custom-built cold-stage are used to photograph natural and lab-grown ice crystals.
+Ice Crystal Optical Microphotography: An Olympus stereomicroscope, digital photography, and custom-built cold-stage are used to photograph natural and lab-grown ice crystals.
 Analysis of these images promises to answer several open questions about ice crystal morphology and growth characteristics.
 Also, they are pretty.

 Multi-crystal dendritic snowflake, partly melted.
 Captured at TCNJ during early snow shower, October 28, 2008.
 Olympus SZ-60 and SCION firewire CCD